Goodbye, Mr Bond

 In my opinion his best Bond outings are: Live and Let Die (just an exciting ride, particularly on the bus), The Spy Who Loved Me (brilliant opening gambit, Jaws, and underwater car), and For Your Eyes Only (fewer gadgets and more grit – but the teen skater character was silly).

-Among the misses are Moonraker (just too fanciful – even for Bond), Octopussy (I have no words…paper thin plot), and A View to a Kill (Grace Jones is a villain, yeah na).
-And sitting in the middle, The Man With the Golden Gun – can’t decide if it is a hit or a miss.
+Sitting in the middle is The Man With the Golden Gun.
+But among the misses are Moonraker (just too fanciful – even for Bond), Octopussy (I have no words…paper thin plot), and A View to a Kill (Grace Jones is a villain, yeah na).

 Roger Moore had a good run playing Bond, but lacked the look of a hardened killer.
 But no one has played Bond like Moore, and if there is any criticism of his portrayal of the British spy created by Ian Fleming, then we must first look to the producers, script writers, and movie directors.

 Moore of course appeared in dozens of other movies, and one that comes to mind saw him fight his double.
 The movie, The Man Who Haunted Himself, is a forgotten psychological thriller from 1970 that’s well worth hunting down.

 Moore was an actor of the old school, seeking publicity only when it was needed (or when he was contractually obligated to do so).
 A gentleman, a top chap, and an all-round nice guy.

 Cheers Roger, take it easy in Double O Heaven.